-After winning TFT Architect of the Year award, Christine Reyes Espinosa-Erlanda Associate, Godwin Austen Johnson shares her journey in the field and what are her key success mantras.
+After winning the TFT Architect of the Year award, Christine Reyes Espinosa-Erlanda Associate, Godwin Austen Johnson shares her journey in the field and what are her key success mantras.
 Here are the excerpts…

 My creative instincts began with chalk drawings on the wall of our home in Manila, Philippines where I grew up.
 I studied in a pre-engineering high school and from there I realised how impressive buildings are, how these structures encapsulate time and act as silent witnesses to man’s endless potential.
 I understood from there on that a building involves far more than its appearance and, as an architect, I wanted to be part of an industry that creates and shapes the present and future cities.

 Moving to Dubai was a pivotal moment in my professional career and now I am fortunate to be part of building the future of the Middle East, designing and working for visionaries creating award-winning projects, master plans, and heritage.
-GAJ has been my family for eleven years now and is still the same family culture that allowed me to challenge myself and test my capabilities, mentor and be mentored while being given tasks that allows me to grow professionally and personally.
-The equal opportunity the team experiences here is not based on gender but merit-based on talent, creativity and professional skill.
+GAJ has been my family for eleven years now and is still the same family culture that allowed me to challenge myself and test my capabilities, mentor and be mentored while being given tasks that allow me to grow professionally and personally.
+The equal opportunity the team experiences here is not based on gender but merit based on talent, creativity and professional skill.

 I do not believe my success in winning TFT Architect of the Year has been based on a single achievement but is more a culmination of my efforts.
 Winning the TFT Architect of the Year Award saw me go through a rigorous and meticulous process, from online submittals, interviews, screenings, deliberation and online questionnaires which were incredibly challenging and yet memorable and worthy.
-For TFT Architect of the Year Award the judges were looking for evidence of the finalists’ leadership and innovation, professional excellence, contribution to the community, values and work ethic.
+For the TFT Architect of the Year Award, the judges were looking for evidence of the finalists’ leadership and innovation, professional excellence, contribution to the community, values and work ethic.

 My active participation in supporting women in construction, in the art community and my community service through helping and reaching out to architecture and design students here in UAE and also in Manila were just some of the key factors highlighted as success factors.
 The judges were also impressed with the maturity and deftness I have shown on every project I have worked on.